STARLING

 The Interface

 The animated HUD was always central to the design — I wanted something that felt genuinely alive rather than a static UI waiting for input.
-The sphere and orbiting elements went through many iterations of trial and error before landing on the current design, but the guiding principle was consistent throughout: the interface should react.
-It responds to mouse movement, shifts state visibly as the system moves between listening, processing, and speaking, and gives the whole interaction a presence that a text box simply doesn't.
+The sphere went through many iterations before landing on its current form: a Three.js scene featuring a matte black sphere with per-vertex audio-driven displacement and seven independently orbiting PointLight orbs.
+A four-state machine drives the whole thing — the orbs shift colour and speed as the system transitions between idle, listening, thinking, and speaking, and the sphere surface deforms in real time from microphone frequency data while the user speaks.

 The sci-fi thread running through this is deliberate.
 HAL 9000, JARVIS, and countless novels have shaped what I think a human-AI voice interface should feel like — not a command prompt with a microphone attached, but something that seems to come alive when you speak to it.
 STARLING is my attempt to build that feeling with real, local, open-source technology.